business declining

 Not Enough Funding

 First, the problem could be that you don’t have enough money for your business.
-This could be because one of your departments is overspending, or it could simply be that you haven’t worked out the money properly and now you are struggling to get to where you feel you should be.
+This could be because one of your departments is overspending, or it could simply be that you haven’t worked out the money properly, and now you are struggling to get to where you feel you should be.

 However, if the problem is that they are spending money on things they need, there isn’t much you can do about this except reorganizing your budget.

-However, if the problem is that you simply don’t have enough money to go around, you need to get some more.
+However, if the problem is that you don’t have enough money to go around, you need to get some more.
 This might include getting another investor interested in your business or putting up the money yourself.

 do you have the wrong employee